RobertvBraam/Scrutinize/README.md

 To install Scrutinize, you only need to install npm (v9.4+) and nuget(v7.0+) and the following packages/tools: [license-checker](https://www.npmjs.com/package/license-checker) and [dotnet-project-licenses](https://www.nuget.org/packages/dotnet-project-licenses/2.7.1).

-Commands to install the tools:
+Commands to install the tools (execute in the `./src` directory):
-- `npm -g install license-checker`
+- `npm install license-checker`
-- `dotnet tool install --global dotnet-project-licenses`
+- `dotnet new tool-manifest --force && dotnet tool install dotnet-project-licenses`

 ### Configuration